 Anyone leaving a family home, estate and/or financial assets to their heirs could be liable for inheritance tax which is currently charged at a hefty 40%.
 Surviving spouses and civil partners are generally exempt from IHT but they in turn need to take the steps necessary to mitigate future IHT liabilities for their beneficiaries.

 Inheritance tax is affected by your legal country of domicile.
 Domicile is a legal term which refers to the country or territory considered to be your permanent home where you were born.
 If you live and/or work abroad or have dual citizenship, you may need a specialist financial adviser in international tax law to help you determine your country of domicile and your inheritance tax liability.

-- If you are domiciled in the UK (England, Wales, Scotland or Northern Ireland), inheritance tax can be applied to your worldwide assets.
+- If you are domiciled in the UK (England, Wales, Scotland or Northern Ireland), UK inheritance tax can be applied to your worldwide assets.